Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Execute PHP code](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ExecutePHPCode.png "[Execute PHP code]")

 The *Execute PHP code* core action is used to execute a custom PHP code defined in the configuration.
-As the complete functionality of the PHP code is accessible, this core action enables complete variability in programming and is therefore often used when more complex actions which require more logic need be executed within a workflow step.
+As the complete functionality of the PHP code is accessible, this core action enables complete variability in programming.
+Therefore, it is often used when more complex actions which require more logic need be executed within a workflow step.
 Depending on which ports are connected to the places and which ports are defined in the PHP code, the data runs via the *in0* to *in9* input ports into the workflow action and is output via the *out0* to *out9* output ports.
 It is also possible to include a static input via the unconnected input ports.
 These inputs must be defined in the *Static inputs* section in the settings side bar, see [Transitions](../Overview/04_WorkflowProcessElements#transitions).